 Center for Informatics staff also participate at important international HIT and terminology standards development organizations.
 These include:

-- The International Health Terminology Standards Development Organization (IHTSDO) and its Dentistry Specialty Interest Group (SIG).
-As its name implies, IHTSDO is an international not-for-profit association that owns and maintains SNOMED CT®, a standard health care terminology used in many countries around the world, including the United States.
+- SNOMED International (formerly IHTSDO) and its Dentistry Clinical Reference Group (CRG).
+SNOMED is an international not-for-profit association that owns and maintains SNOMED CT®, a standard health care terminology used in many countries around the world, including the United States.
 SNOMED-CT is an approved standard code set for recording clinical data in ONC-certified EHRs.
-ADA's license agreement with IHTSDO ensures that the ADA's dental terminology, SNODENT®, is an official recognized dental subset of SNOMED CT suitable for use by dentists all over the world, including US dentists participating in the EHR Meaningful Use programs.
-As a part of the agreement, the ADA also chairs the IHTSDO Dental SIG, which manages changes to SNOMED CT's dental content.
-Learn more about the ADA's relationship with IHTSDO.
+ADA's license agreement with SNOMED ensures that the ADA's dental terminology, SNODENT®, is an official recognized dental subset of SNOMED CT suitable for use by dentists all over the world, including US dentists participating in the EHR Meaningful Use programs.
+As a part of the agreement, the ADA also chairs the SNOMED Clinical Reference Group, which manages changes to SNOMED CT's dental content.
+Learn more about the ADA's relationship with SNOMED.

 - The International Standards Organization Technical Committee 215 (ISO TC 215).
 ISO TC 215 promotes interoperability between independent systems, enables compatibility and consistency for health information and data, and reduces duplication of effort and redundancies.
 ISO TC 215 Work Groups create, manage, and update standards for purposes such as enhancing system and device interoperabiltlity, standardizing semantic content, improving safety, security, and privacy, and managing risks associated with IT networks that incorporate medical devices.
 Often, HIT standards work products developed in the United States go on to become ISO standards after passing through ISO TC 215 processes.